-My heart immediately went out to her and every single woman that is currently going through this.
+My heart immediately went out to her and every woman currently going through this.
 She asked if we could write about a few topics that might help.
 And we immediately said YES!
 So this article is for you, LB.
 I hope this article is also helpful to our other readers who are currently going through pregnancy and birth without a partner.

 If you are going through any of these, I want you to know you don’t have to go through this alone.
-I’ve supported several women that have gone through pregnancy and birth without a partner, and you need to know that it’s normal to feel worried some days and confident other days — pregnancy has ups and downs.
+I’ve supported several women who have gone through pregnancy and birth without a partner, and you need to know that it’s normal to feel worried some days and confident other days — pregnancy has ups and downs.
 But you can do it!
-Here are some tips that I’ve learned after supporting single moms, and I hope that these tips will help you feel more confident throughout your pregnancy and during your birth.

 1. Start Building Your Village

 The number one thing that I believe every expecting woman should do is to find and surround themselves with supportive and positive people.
 This especially includes women who don’t have a partner or a supportive partner.
 You want to start “building your village.”
 We all need a strong village around us to help and encourage us throughout pregnancy and motherhood.
 Your “village” could consist of friends, family, neighbors, co-workers, women in support groups, people from your church (or a church – if you don’t attend one), or even strangers online.
-They need to be people that you can depend on to help and support you.
-Your village will be the people that you can turn to for reassurance and sympathy after a tough day, and the people to share your hopes and dreams with for the future.
+They need to be people you can depend on to help and support you.
+Your village will be the people you can turn to for reassurance and sympathy after a tough day and the people you share your hopes and dreams with for the future.

 During your pregnancy:

-- You should also have someone on-call to drive you to the hospital when you are in labor.
+• You should also have someone on-call to drive you to the hospital when you are in labor.
 That same person or a different person can drive you home.
 After having a baby, it’s best to avoid driving for a little bit.
 You need to heal and recover.

 At home with baby: